EV12 North Sea Cycle Route: Netherlands

 The Dutch section of the North Sea Cycle Route is approximately 585 km long and follows two national LF-routes, the LF10 (Waddenzeeroute) and the LF1 (Noordzeeroute), starting at the German border at Nieuweschans to Sluis near the Belgian border.

 The LF10 starts from Nieuweschans near the German border and continues 275 km to Callantsoog.
-This route shows you the Groningen and Frisian coast at its best.
-The salty, fresh wind on your back and gaze at the endless green pastures cycling along vanished villages, congested inland seas, hidden, stinzen, mounds and basalt dikes.
+The route passes along the Groningen and Frisian coast, through pastures, and past former villages, inland seas, stinzen, mounds and basalt dikes.
 Highlights include the former island of Wieringen in North Holland, part of the route, Lauwersmeer National Park.
 The route also passes over all ports with ferry connections to the Dutch Wadden Sea.
 A little "island hopping" to Vlieland and Schiermonnikoog is easily possible.

 From Callantsoog, the route follows the LF1 from nearby Den Helder and continues 310 km to Sluis near the Belgian border.

 Before the Belgian sections were included, the North Sea Cycle Route originally terminated at the Hook of Holland where passenger ferries sail to the English port of Harwich, thus completing the circuit of the North Sea Cycle Route.